 As we read these first lines we get time to squirrel away this word play in our brains while we dance through the rest of the poem.
 I won’t spoil the remainder of the poem for you, but I wanted to suggest that what poets do is more akin to lightering words around to give shape and substance to what is normally empty experience.
 We are all creatures of movement.
 Words, like our bodies, are busy moving from one place to another and we have our becoming in each moment of movement.
 Stop moving and you are dead or soon will be, like so many retired people who quickly decline.

-I am bi-occupational (that should be a category on a census form) like the vast majority of poets.
-Currently, my government job title is Engineering Equipment Operator, which means I operate heavy equipment — dumb, godlike excavators and bulldozers.
-I’m also a poet or at least a wannabe poet and find myself filling out online profiles where occupation is the question.
-The first thing I write is Engineering Equipment Operator, (that’s where the money is and the government job title sounds more impressive), then a slash is written before turning to my chosen vocation, poet.
+I am bi-vocational (that should be a category on a census form) like the vast majority of poets.
+Currently, my government job title is Engineering Equipment Operator, which means I smartly operate dumb heavy equipment — god-sized excavators and bulldozers.
+I’m also a poet and find myself at odds when filling out online profiles where occupation is the question.
+The first thing I write is Engineering Equipment Operator, (that’s where the money is and the government job title sounds so impressive), then a slash is made before turning to my other chosen vocation, poet.

 Word play anyone?
 Leave a note in the comments.